2021 Orange County oil spill: Reactions

 The U.S. Army Corps of Engineers granted the approval in September 2022 for rebuilding the pipeline.
+The line was put back in service in April 2023.

 Liability and lawsuits

 Amplify is responsible for the cost of the clean up.
 The Oil Pollution Act of 1990 requires whoever spills the oil to pay for the cleanup although they can later seek to recover its losses from other liable parties.
 Businesses can file reimbursement claims that are paid by the party deemed responsible for the spill.
 If the wells are shut down, some of the legal responsibility for decommissioning the wells could fall to Shell or other past owners.
 Lawsuits began being filed in early October and more were expected.
 Fisherman joined lawsuits against Amplify due to the extended closure of the fishing grounds.